Wang Zhonglin (politician)

-Wang Zhonglin (王忠林 (Wáng Zhōnglín); born 13 August 1962) is a Chinese politician, currently serving as Party Secretary of Hubei.
-Previously he served as Party Secretary of Wuhan, and before that he served as Party Secretary of Jinan and a Shandong provincial party standing committee member.
+Wang Zhonglin (王忠林 (Wáng Zhōnglín); born 13 August 1962) is a Chinese politician, previously served as Party Secretary of Hubei, Party Secretary of Wuhan, and before that he served as Party Secretary of Jinan and a Shandong provincial party standing committee member.
 Wang is a delegate to the 13th National People's Congress.

 Early life and education

 Wang was born in Fei County, Shandong in August 1962.
 In September 1980, he enrolled at East China University of Political Science and Law, majoring in criminal law, where he graduated in July 1984.
 He obtained a Doctor of Management degree from the Ocean University of China in June 2011.

 Career in Shandong

 Wang joined the Chinese Communist Party (CCP) in June 1984.
 He served in various posts in Zaozhuang municipal government before serving as CCP committee secretary of Tengzhou, a county-level city of Zaozhuang, in December 2006.
 In March 2007 he became a standing committee member of the CCP Zaozhuang Municipal Committee.
 In December 2011, he was Deputy Party Secretary of Liaocheng, he concurrently served mayor of the city in March 2013.
 During his tenure, he focused on urban demolition and reconstruction, which won him national reputation.
 In July 2015, he was transferred to Jinan, capital of Shandong province, where he was appointed Director and Party Branch Secretary of Shandong Provincial Development and Reform Commission.
 One year later, he was named Deputy Party Secretary, Party Branch Secretary and Acting Mayor of Jinan, replacing Yang Luyu, who was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations" in early April.
 In May 2018, he was promoted to become Party Secretary of Jinan and standing committee member of the CCP Shandong Provincial Committee.